Quantco/glum/docs/tutorials/rossman/fixed_effects_rossman.md

 **Background**

-For this tutorial, we will be predicting sales for the European drug store chain.
+For this tutorial, we will be predicting sales for the European drug store chain Rossman.
 Specifically, we are tasked with predicting daily sales for future dates.
 Ideally, we want a model that can capture the many factors that influence stores sales -- promotions, competition, school, holidays, seasonality, etc. As a baseline, we will start with a simple model that only uses a few basic predictors.
 Then, we will fit a model with a large number of fixed effects.
 For both models, we will use OLS with L2 regularization.

 *Note*: a few parts of this tutorial utilize local helper functions outside this notebook.
 If you wish to run the notebook on your own, you can find the rest of the code here: <span style="color:red">**TODO**: add link once in master</span>.